thomassuedbroecker/cloud-native-starter/workshop/04-traffic-management.md

 To control the traffic we need to define a DestinationRule, this is  Istio specific.

-In the image below we can see, the subset v1 is selecting pods that belong to web-api and have a selector label of “version: v1” which is the deployment “web-api-v1”.
+In the image below we can see, the subset v1 is selecting pods that belong to **Web API** and have a selector label of “version: v1” which is the deployment “web-api-v1”.

 ![Destination rule](images/traffic-routing-deployment09.png)

-With this Istio rule set in place all incoming traffic will go to version 1 of the Web-API.
+With this Istio rule set in place all incoming traffic will go to version 1 of the **Web API**.

 In the following image you can see all the traffic is routed to version 1.